mmontee/SCuM-programmer/README.md

 ### load code onto SCuM

-scum_nrf_programmer.py is used to program SCuM using a pre-compiled binary.
+-scum_nrf_programmer.py is used to program SCuM using a pre-compiled binary.</br>
-The nRF52840-DK's COM port must be added to the script.
+-The nRF52840-DK's COM port must be added to the script.</br>
-The desired binary is added to the script.(pay attention,\ -> /)
+-The desired binary is added to the script.(pay attention,\ -> /)</br>

 ![](static/scum_nrf_programmer_user_params.png)

-Execute the script from CL. (> python3 .\scum_nrf_programmer.py)
+-Execute the script from CL. (> python3 .\scum_nrf_programmer.py)</br>
-After a successful write the script will transition to serial receive mode printing messages transmitted from SCuM to the terminal.
+-After a successful write the script will transition to serial receive mode printing messages transmitted from SCuM to the terminal.</br>

 ![](static/scum_nrf_programmer_receive.png)

+Notes:
-*Notes - The calibration codes and other information transmitted during calibration/initialization are lost.
+- The calibration codes and other information transmitted during calibration/initialization are lost. </br>
-The nRF52840-DK is limited to a a set of pre-defined baud rates.
+-The nRF52840-DK is limited to a a set of pre-defined baud rates.
 This can cause problems depending on the clock source used.
-HF clock works/LF clock will not.
+HF clock works/LF clock will not.  </br>
-This modification has only been used and tested for SCuM message transmissions.
-No attempt has been made to test SCuM message receive capability.
+-This modification has only been used and tested for SCuM message transmissions.
+No attempt has been made to test SCuM message receive capability.</br>

 ### calibrate SCuM